-Any candidate to the Presidency of the Republic must be exclusively of Senegalese nationality, enjoying his civil and political rights, [and] be at least 35 years of age [on] the day of the ballot.
+Any candidate to the Presidency of the Republic must be exclusively of Senegalese nationality, enjoying his civil and political rights, [and] be thirty-five (35) years of age at least and seventy-five (75) years at most [on] the day of the ballot.
 He must know how to write, to read and to fluently speak the official language.

-The candidatures are deposited with the greffe [office] of the Constitutional Council, thirty full days at least and sixty full days at most, before the first round of the ballot.
+The candidatures are deposited with the greffe [office] of the Constitutional Council, sixty full days at least and seventy-five full days at most before the first round of the ballot.